 Novel Conversations is a free statewide lending library.
 Indiana Humanities lends more than 550 titles, primarily fiction and biography, to reading and discussion groups all over Indiana, free of charge.
 We also have books available in several other genres, including nonfiction, mysteries, plays, poetry and young adult.

 Indiana organizations such as public and school libraries, senior centers, churches, or formal or informal book clubs.
 Any Indiana resident can request a set of books.

 How much does it cost?

-It’s free, as long as books are either: shipped to a public library via the Indiana State Library’s INfo Express service (formerly known as Wheels), or picked up and returned at Indiana Humanities headquarters at 1500 N. Delaware St., Indianapolis.
+It’s free, as long as books are either: shipped to a public library via the Indiana State Library’s INfo Express service or picked up and returned at Indiana Humanities headquarters at 1500 N. Delaware St., Indianapolis.

 How do I order books?

 Click HERE to access the online reservation system.

 Click HERE to download instructions for using the system.